UO-CIS211/calculator/doc/HOWTO.md

         return repr(self)
 ```

-The token categories are defined by an enumeration, which is a
+The token categories are defined by an *enumeration*, which is a
 special kind of Python class that differs from normal classes.
 The enumeration we use for the lexical analysis is a bit tricky,
 but all we really need to know is that each category has a name.